 a.
-Any owner or operator subject to the provisions of CHAPTER 030 shall submit yearly reports including, but not limited to, throughput, production, fuel consumption, hours of operation, emissions, emission factors and calculations used to determine the reported emissions from each permitted emissions unit for the previous calendar year.
+Any owner or operator subject to the provisions of CHAPTER 030 may be required to submit reports including, but not limited to, throughput, production, fuel consumption, hours of operation, emissions, emission factors and calculations used to determine the reported emissions from each permitted emissions unit for the previous calendar year.
 These reports will be submitted to the Control Officer for all emissions units/systems specified on the Permit to Construct and/or Permit to Operate.
 The completed report must be submitted to the Control Officer no later than March 31 annually for the preceding calendar year.